Inductors

 How is this topic connected to something that you are interested in?

 I find the concept of inductance incredibly interesting because it serves as an almost natural buffer to any deviation from "equilibrium".
 This intrigues me because I find biology and chemistry very interesting, and within those two subjects, we often discuss homeostasis and chemical equilibrium and the natural buffers that exist in order to counteract movements away from the state of equilibrium.
+It is fascinating how the laws of physics provide a mechanism to maintain stability in a system just like biological systems maintain a constant internal environment.

 Is there an interesting industrial application?

 Inductors have a vast range of industrial applications ranging from transformers that help manage the power supply to massive cities or energy storage for personal computers.
 The defining characteristics of inductors also enable them to be used at traffic lights in order to gauge traffic flow at intersections.
 Living in Atlanta, we all know the horrors of rush hour, so I find this industrial application incredibly interesting.
+These sensors work as inductive loops buried in the road.
+When a large metal object like a car sits on top of them, the inductance of the loop changes, which signals the computer to change the light.

 For more information on how inductors play a role in traffic control, please visit this link from HowStuffWorks: http://auto.howstuffworks.com/car-driving-safety/safety-regulatory-devices/question234.htm